 Please do not use the 'Donate' button for clergy stipends (Mass intentions, weddings, Baptisms).
 These can be put in an envelope marked FAO the parish priest and indicating what the offering is for and who is giving it.
 The envelope can be left at the parish office or in the donations basket in the Church.

 A very warm welcome to the website of the Catholic Church of Our Lady and St Edmund in Abingdon.

 St Edmund Campion Deanery, Old Berkshire

 The Parish of Our Lady and St Edmund of Abingdon is a dynamic Roman Catholic community situated in the northern part of the Diocese of Portsmouth.
-Together with other four parishes, it belongs to the Thames Isis Pastoral Area, set up in 2006.
+Together with other four parishes, it belongs to the English Martyrs, Vale of White Horse Pastoral Area.
 It is also a member of “The Church in Abingdon”, an organisation which includes 14 different Christian congregations in Abingdon, and we greatly value our work together.

 Pastoral care, short faith development courses, social activities and church groups are at the heart of Our Lady and St Edmund’s vibrant Church community.
 Whether you are new to the Parish or an existing Church member, please explore our website to find out more about how you can join in our faith celebration and get the most out of the Church community.

 Our Church is dedicated to St Edmund, a native of Abingdon, whose feast day is celebrated on November 16th.
 We have close links with our Catholic schools in Abingdon - Our Lady’s Junior and Senior Schools and St Edmund Primary School.

 BRINGING PEOPLE CLOSER TO JESUS CHRIST THROUGH HIS CHURCH

 "Go, make disciples of all nations. " (Matthew 28:19)